runicscribe/worldbuilding-docs/dae-machina/culture/people/index.md

 **Race:** Male Æl'daal

 **Appearance:** Pale Skin.
 Dark, straight hair short-cropped pointed beard.
 Born 34 AC.
 Son of a minor Free Cities noble.
+First cousing to the heir of Vindel, and 2nd cousin to Lord of Kenford.
-Student at AoMMA, eventually established his own tower somewhere north of the Free Cities.
+Grew up in an estate near vindel.
+Later, became a student at AoMMA.
+Eventually established his own tower somewhere north of the Free Cities.
 Ultimately became a lich.

 **Affiliations:** Free Cities, AoMMA, Eldar Council (after ~500 AC)